-When preparing for an interview, consider selecting your interview outfit as the icing on the cake — that final detail that pulls all your efforts together.
+When preparing for an interview, think of selecting your interview attire as the icing on the cake — that final detail that pulls all your efforts together.

 - Avoid revealing clothing and anything that doesn’t fit properly.